Hope Summers (character): Into the Future

-During one of the first battles with Bishop, Cable's time traveling device is damaged, so he can only jump into the future, instead of the past, when he needs to escape Bishop each time he finds them.
-After several jumps into the future, it is revealed that Cable has taken her to the secluded safe haven of New Liberty in the future, where Cable marries a woman named Hope, who is like a mother to the mutant baby.
-Finding relative peace there, he raises her with Hope until she is seven years old.
-But then New Liberty is invaded by humanoid insects who called themselves the United States Army, later calling themselves humanoid Blattarians.
-Cable fights them and leaves New Liberty with his wife and her in order to make sure New Liberty does not fall.
-After spending months in the wasteland, the family is attacked by the president of the insects, from whom Hope manages to save her family by stabbing the insect in his weak spot, since she has been watching Cable fight.
-Cable questions the president where he finds out that Bishop, in order to find Hope in the future, has destroyed all the continents in the world and left them uninhabitable, except North America, in order to box them in, find her and kill her.
-Cable kills the president, and the family moves on.
-The family encounters a settlement, but are met with resistance.
-Cable takes care of them easily, but not fast enough, as Hope is shot and dies in Cable's arms while the girl watches.
-The girl sees Cable bury the closest thing she ever had to a mother and departs with him.
-After arriving at a church, the pastor asks the name of the child.
-In that moment, Cable decides to name her Hope Summers, in honor of her adoptive mother.
+During one of the first battles with Bishop, Cable's time traveling device is damaged, so he can only jump into the future, instead of the past.
+After several jumps into the future, Cable has taken her to the secluded safe haven of New Liberty in the future, where Cable marries a woman named Hope.
+Finding peace there, he raises her with Hope until she is seven years old.
+New Liberty is then invaded by humanoid insects.
+Cable fights them and leaves New Liberty with his wife and girl.
+After spending months in wastelands, the family is attacked by the leader of the insects, who Hope fatally injures.
+Cable questions the leader and finds out that Bishop has destroyed all the continents in the world except North America, in order to box them in.
+The family moves on and encounters a settlement, but are met with resistance.
+Cable fights them but his wife is shot and killed.
+Cable and the young girl depart and arrive at a church, where Cable decides to name her Hope Summers, in honor of her adoptive mother.

 "Messiah War"

 In the Messiah War storyline, which ran through Cable and X-Force, Hope Summers was the center of conflict between the forces of Stryfe, Cable, and X-Force.
-The Messiah War was part of a three-part story that began with X-Men: Messiah Complex.
-During the Messiah War, Hope was kidnapped by Cable's clone Stryfe, in league with Bishop.
-Hope watched as Stryfe tortured Warpath until Cable, Wolverine and Elixir came to their rescue.
-In the following fight, Hope survived along with the rest of X-Force and Cable, though Bishop lost an eye to Wolverine and had his time travel device damaged.
-When Cable and Hope were forced to time travel again, Hope resisted because she wanted to stay with X-23 and Elixir, with whom she had bonded during the events of Messiah War.

-She kicked Cable in mid-jump, stranding herself and Cable two years apart.
-They eventually reunited, with Hope now 11 years old instead of nine.
+Hope was kidnapped by Cable's clone Stryfe, in league with Bishop.
+Hope and Warpath are then rescued by Cable, Wolverine and Elixir.
+After a fight, Cable and Hope were forced to time travel again, Hope resisted because she wanted to stay with her new friends.
+She kicks Cable mid-jump, stranding them two years apart.
+They eventually reunite, with Hope now eleven years old.